daffaliefalza/qr-scanner/README.md

-## This is a layour challenge from frontendmentor.io
+## This is a layout challenge from frontendmentor.io